 One new case of COVID-19 in Renfrew County

-One new case of COVID-19 was reported in Renfrew County Monday, which pushed to the total active cases to six in the area.
+One new case of COVID-19 was reported in Renfrew County on Thursday while three people also recovered from the virus.

-Ontario reported 1,969 cases of COVID-19 on Monday as numbers also continue to slowly trend downwards in the province.
+That leaves just five active cases in the area and no patients are in hospital.

+Ontario reported 1,563 new cases Thursday, moving the positivity rate to its lowest since late October, but 88 people also died from the virus, the highest in one day during the whole second wave.

-Hospitalizations have also held steady as the province reports 1,158 people remain in hospital with the virus including 354 people in intensive care.
+Hospitalizations have stayed steady as about 1,100 people remain in provincial hospitals.

-36 deaths were also attributed to the virus, which included 19 people in long-term care.

-Ontario also recorded its first case of the 'South African variant' of COVID-19, which experts believe could be more infectious.